Academic Calendar

 Individual instruction in an area other than that selected for MUSC 1400 or in composition by special permission.
 Written consent of the Dean is required prior to registration.

 An introduction to fundamental aspects of music such as sound generation, notation, melodic and harmonic construction, with emphasis on an aural approach.
-This course may not be used for credit towards the Bachelor of Music or the Bachelor of Jazz Studies degree.
+This course may be used for credit as a Music elective by B. Mus or B. Jazz Studies students if taken before MUSC 1110.
+Not available for credit for B. Mus or B. Jazz Studies students taking MUSC 1930 concurrently with MUSC 1110, or already holding a grade of "C" or better in MUSC 1110.
+Attributes: Recommended Intro Courses

 Attributes: Recommended Intro Courses